Exact Convergence Analysis for Metropolis-Hastings Independence Samplers in Wasserstein Distances: MHI samplers with centered Gaussian proposals

 \begin{proof} Since the proposal density has been centered at the point $\theta^*$, it then satisfies $q(\theta^*) = (2 \pi)^{-d/2} \alpha^{d/2} \det\left( C \right)^{-1/2}$.
 For every $\theta \in \R^d$, we have the lower bound

-Since both densities are positive and the proposal is independent of the previous iteration, we have shown that Assumption \ref{assumption:1} is satisfied.
-An application of Proposition \ref{proposition:exactwasserstein} with the the proposal and target distribution $Q$ and $\Pi$ as we have defined them in this section completes the proof. \end{proof}
+Since both densities are positive and the proposal is independent of the previous iteration, we have shown that the conditions for Proposition~\ref{prop:exactwasserstein} are satisfied and an application of Proposition \ref{prop:exactwasserstein} with the proposal and target distribution $Q$ and $\Pi$ as we have defined them in this section completes the proof. \end{proof}